 Putting It All Together

-Analyzing the data from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
-Note: While this amount is probably the most accurate indication of what a house is worth, it probably will not be the price at which the property closes.
-Prices can always be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
-Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from Maider Appraisals will guarantee you attain the most fair and balanced property value, so you can make wise real estate decisions.
+Combining information from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the property in question.
+The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of a property's valueThere are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
+Regardless, the appraised value is often employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+It all comes down to this, an appraiser from Maider Appraisals will help you discover the most fair and balanced property value, so you can make the most informed real estate decisions.